metabiswadeep/biswadeeppurkayastha/content/authors/admin/_index.md

     url: https://iitmandi.ac.in/new/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My interests include web development, android development, artificial intelligence, machine learning, data science and cyber security.

 # Interests to show in About widget
 interests: